Social media and identity: Increased Policymaking

-Since it is difficult to implement legal policymaking actions against media dangers, the APA has released recommendations which discuss various methods that families may try to improve social media safety.
-Recommendations vary from stating that adolescents should be educated in social media literacy which is done through the SMILE method.
-But looking back at points made by Darren L Linvell, this method may make students less interested in being educated on it which results in unsafe media consumption behavior.
-Other recommendations discuss that setting limitations may decrease intake of harmful content which leads to adolescents engaging in eating disorder behavior, negative self image, and violence.
-Another goal of limitation is to aid adolescents in keeping up a healthy sleep schedule and physical activity engagement.
-But, recommendations may not work for every family, which is why some releases as well as clinicians state that rules should be made based on an individual's intellectual stage/knowledge.
-This connects to the importance of keeping up a healthy family dynamic, which is why parents should aim to understand their children's weaknesses and strengths within knowledge on social media use.
-Parents need to understand their children and have trust in them that they will use social media safely.
-Families can discuss together what limitations may be implemented within media use and that way adolescents will not feel unmotivated to use media in a harmful way as they are able to have a say within media rules and not feel limited by external influences (adults, policies, etc.) This connects to another advisory stated by the APA which discusses that parents should collaborate with teens in order to get them on board to use social media more safely.
-It is important for adults to support teens' personal interests rather than keeping them limited from it as that may lead to harmful/dangerous behavior that is not in the teens best interest.

 Overall, it is seen that unsafe and sometimes even safe media use, can bring upon negative outcomes such as dangers and various threats that young adolescents have to deal with.
 Various law making policies are attempting to be made, but current laws create an obstruction in that path which make it difficult to create laws to fight media dangers.
 Due to this, families and adolescents have to take matters into their own hands to protect themselves from media harm.
 Fortunately, various sources such as the APA give helpful and effective recommendations to help protect themselves.
 It is important to address privacy and awareness matters when dealing with media use.
 Social media is a platform that gives access to endless opportunities and possibilities, but in order to keep this progression up, it is necessary to create effective legal policies as well as understand basic media literacy and digital civility.